w3f-grants-archive/payment-processor/README.md

 ## Demo flow

-Documentation of [merchant application](./interface/README.md) contains the details about the demo flow, you can follow it to fully test the setup.
+Initial demo documentation is located at [merchant application](./interface/README.md).
+You can follow it to fully test the setup.
 Note that, sometimes websocket connection with frontend is lost, so you might need to refresh the page.

 ## Notes